The Essentials for Your Home Office

 Usually a large selection but you will pay a bit more.

 A company that has closed an office will often sell its furniture to the public.

 Excellent source for quality office furniture.

 Lots of office furniture.
 Check often because good deals go fast.

 Create Unique Office Storage

-Setting up a home office comes with the struggle for extra storage space.
-If you don't have ample floor space consider going up.
-Shelving, cabinets or baskets can be affixed to your wall for additional storage that doesn’t eat into valuable square footage.
+Setting up a small home office often comes with a struggle for extra storage.
+Shelves, cabinets or baskets can be affixed to your walls for additional storage that won't eat into valuable square footage.
+They are ideal spots to store office supplies, files and reading material.

-Convert a small closet into your office “supply room”.
-Remove the door or bi-folds and install several tiers of sturdy shelving across the entire width to hold the supplies you don’t use every day.
-If you’re lucky enough to have an electrical outlet in the closet, think about relocating your wireless printer and fax machine to the closet as well.
+A converted clothes closet in your spare bedroom office can be used as hidden storage by adding shelves for supplies and a place to house your work supplies.
+Install several tiers of sturdy shelving across the entire width to store the items you don’t use every day.
+If you’re lucky enough to have an electrical outlet in the closet think about relocating your router, wireless printer and fax machine to the closet as well.